 Hybrid work and Desk Hoteling

-the desks even if bookings have not been made, you can add desk dongles to each desk.
-The Desk Dongle is an USB stick that is plugged to the docking station at the desk and acts like a check in function.
+However, if you wish to manage ghost bookings, or have a sure way of knowing who uses the desks even if bookings have not been made, you can add USB Desk Check-in sensors to each desk.
+The USB Desk Check-in Sensor is a USB stick that is plugged into the docking station at the desk and acts as a check-in function.
 When someone plugs in their computer to the desk, the employee is automatically checked in and visible on the map.
-If someone uses the desk without booking, the desk dongle can alert the user if the desk is already booked, asking them to move seats.
-Otherwise, it will be automatically booked in the employee’s name, showing the desk as red
+If someone uses the desk without booking, the USB Desk Check-in sensor can alert the user if the desk is already booked, asking them to move seats.
+Otherwise, it will be automatically booked in the employee’s name, showing the desk as red on the map.

 Hybrid work and Hot Desking